-To set the analog clock at the top center of the instrument panel, press and hold the button until the setting is correct.
+To set the analog clock, at the top center of the instrument panel, press and hold the button until the setting is correct.
+The clock will adjust slowly at first and then quicker the longer the button is held.

 ELECTRONIC DIGITAL CLOCK